 Abstract.
-Cosmic Ray Neutron Sensing (CRNS) is a non-invasive tool for measuring hydrogen pools such as soil moisture, snow, or vegetation.
+Cosmic Ray Neutron Sensing (CRNS) is a non-invasive tool for measuring hydrogen pools like soil moisture, snow, or vegetation.
 The intrinsic integration over a radial hectare-scale footprint is a clear advantage for averaging out small-scale heterogeneity, but on the other hand the data may become hard to interpret in complex terrain with patchy land use.

-This study presents a directional shielding approach to prevent neutrons from certain angles from being counted while counting neutrons entering the detector from other angles, and explores its potential to gain a sharper horizontal view on the surrounding soil moisture distribution.
+This study presents a directional shielding approach to block neutrons from certain directions and explores its potential to 5 gain a sharper view on the surrounding soil moisture distribution.